-Job outlook Computer Software Engineer in Canada
+Job prospects Computer Software Engineer in Canada

 People working as a computer software engineer have different job prospects depending on where they work in Canada.
 Find out what the future holds for them in your province or territory.
-These outlooks are applicable to all Software engineers and designers (NOC 2173).
+These prospects are applicable to all Software engineers and designers (NOC 2173).